Power of Attorney, Conservatorship, & Guardianship. Understanding the Difference between them.

 Guardians, conservators or other fiduciary agents acting on behalf of an incapacitated person or someone who is dead, can be nominated by a will or other document or by involved financial institutions or by trusted family members.
 The court will ultimately appoint whomever it feels is the best qualified person or persons.

 Sometimes, families or individual children are too eager to pursue guardianship or conservator-ship or other arrangements without consideration of the consequences.
 For example, it is common for family members to disagree as to the degree of incantation of a loved one.
 An individual family member going against the wishes of the others in the family and petitioning the court may create great tension and dispute within the family.
 Sometimes, a child or other close relative is only interested in his or her personal gain by being a guardian or conservator.
 The needs of the person being protected or the needs of other family members are disregarded.
 Finally, a family in dispute, seeking a guardianship or conservator-ship from the court, can cause severe infighting among family members as well as permanent rifts in communication and future relationships.
 Brought to you by Scott Underwood “The Reverse Mortgage Guy” and my friends at the National Care Planning Council.
 Brought to you by Scott Underwood “Alabama’s Reverse Mortgage Guy”.
 Please call if one of these might be needed to pursue a Reverse Mortgage.
-We make old fashined house calls to area near Birmingham like Pelham, Alabaster, and Helena to name a few.
+We make old fashioned house calls to the greater Birmingham and greater Huntsville area.